-- Academic Achievement: based on federally-required English and mathematics assessments.
+- Academic Achievement: based on federally required English and mathematics assessments.
 The SC READY assessments meet the federal mandate for testing students in English Language Arts (ELA) and Math.
-Summative testing was waived for Spring 2020. - Student Growth or another Academic indicator: For the 2019-20 school year, because of a state law requirement, a value-added system must be used to describe growth.
-Summative testing was waived for Spring 2020; no growth measure will be calculated or reported. - Progress in achieving English Proficiency: South Carolina has designed a set of interim targets to acknowledge students who are on-track to become proficient in English within a five-year period.
-Aggregate data will be reported but not used for a rating. - At least one indicator of school quality or student success: South Carolina has two metrics; student success based on Science proficiency and student engagement based on results from a student engagement survey.
-Due to Proviso 1.94 of the 2019-20 Appropriation Act, only students in grades 4 and 6 were to be tested in Science during the 2019-20 school year.
+Aggregate data will be reported for the 2020-21 school year but not used for a rating. - Student Growth or another Academic indicator: Because of state law, a value-added system must be used to describe growth.
+The requirements of Section 1111(h)(1)(C)(iii)(I) of ESSA (under which student growth or another academic indicator shall be reported for schools other than high schools) were waived by USDE for the 2020-21 school year. - Progress in achieving English Proficiency: South Carolina has designed a set of interim targets to acknowledge students who are on-track to become proficient in English within a five-year period.
+Aggregate data will be reported for the 2020-21 school year but not used for a rating. - At least one indicator of school quality or student success: South Carolina has used two metrics; student success based on Science proficiency and student engagement based on results from a student engagement survey.
+Due to Proviso 1.94 of the 2019-2020 Appropriation Act, which remains in effect per Act 135, only students in grades 4 and 6 are to be tested in Science during the 2020-21 school year.
 No students were to be tested in Social Studies in any elementary or middle grades.
-However, summative testing was waived for Spring 2020 and the administration of the Student Engagement Survey was stopped due to COVID-10; no data will be reported.
+In addition, administration of the Student Engagement Survey stopped during COVID-19.
+The contract with the survey vendor was discontinued on May 29, 2020.
+No survey data will be reported for the 2020-21 school year and Science proficiency for students in grades 4 and 6 will be reported but will not be used for a rating.